junxit/us-congress-bills-117/bill.md

 ---
 legis-num: S. 1511
-congress: 117th CONGRESS
+congress: One Hundred Seventeenth Congress of the United States of America
-session: 1st Session
+session: 1st Sess.
-chamber: In the House of Representatives, U. S.,
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. 1511

-That the bill from the Senate (S. 1511) entitled “An Act to amend the Omnibus Crime Control and Safe Streets Act of 1968 with respect to payments to certain public safety officers who have become permanently and totally disabled as a result of personal injuries sustained in the line of duty, and for other purposes.”, do pass with the following
+> To amend the Omnibus Crime Control and Safe Streets Act of 1968 with respect to payments to certain public safety officers who have become permanently and totally disabled as a result of personal injuries sustained in the line of duty, and for other purposes.

-*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title